Variable, Fixed & Indexed Annuities: Why You Need To Take A Fresh Look

 While a fixed annuity can remove market risk from your returns, there are other risks to consider when deciding if a fixed annuity is for you.

-• Payments in a fixed annuity typically do not have cost-of-living adjustments to keep pace with inflation, so the value of the money you receive in your payments may decline over time.
-Annuities with inflation protection can be purchased but the cost, in general, is significantly higher.
+- Payments in a fixed annuity typically do not have cost-of-living adjustments to keep pace with inflation, so the value of the money you receive in your payments may decline over time.
+You can purchase annuities with inflation protection, but they generally come with a significantly higher cost.

 Fixed Indexed Annuity Definition